 Skillnet Training Data:

-Our Networks input personal details from the hard copy forms directly into the Sonraí database managed by Skillnet Ireland.
-Once details have been entered on the Sonraí database, the hard copy forms are shredded, and soft copy forms are deleted, within 7 working days of entry.
+Our Networks input personal details from the hard & soft copy forms directly into the Sonraí database managed by Skillnet Ireland.

 Through the Call for Support initiative we invite members to send us queries for best practice which we share with selected/relevant members via email for their input.
 You may request to be added or removed from this database.
 Removal from this database does not impact on your membership.